Sleep Apnea is a sleep disorder characterized by pauses in breathing during sleep.

 Spouses are often the person aware of a loved one’s snoring.
 We have also observed spouses can accommodate to the snoring bed partner and are not aware of the underlying problem.
 We have a bed partner questionaire to help you and us determine if a sleep study may be indicated.

 For those who are aware of their condition, the gold standard for treating OSA has long been an oral appliance called the CPAP machine.
 Although very effective, many people find the CPAP to be very uncomfortable and cumbersome.
-In fact, it is well known after one year 67% of CPAP users are no longer use the machine.
+In fact, it is well known after one year 67% of CPAP users are no longer use the machine, which is why some could search for other devices or models online at CPAP Australia or similar.
 In many cases, sleep apnea sufferers may benefit from and prefer a more comfortable jaw-aligning oral appliance.
 The purpose of this device is to reposition the tongue forward and out of the throat to allow for a clear airway.
 Delivering more oxygen to the body allows you to wake up feeling more rested and energetic.

 How Do I Determine If I Have a Problem?